conala-corpus/conala-corpus.github.io/README.md

 Welcome to the site of **CMU CoNaLa, the Code/Natural Language Challenge**, a joint project of the Carnegie Mellon University [NeuLab](http://www.cs.cmu.edu/~neulab/) and [STRUDEL](https://cmustrudel.github.io/) Lab!
-This challenge was designed to test systems for *generating programs from natural language*.
+This challenge was designed to test systems for *generating program snippets from natural language*.
 For example, if the input is `sort list x in reverse order`, then the system would be required to output `x.sort(reverse=True)` in Python.